tapjs/tapjs/reporting/index.md

 - silent: Output absolutely nothing
 - spec: Output based on rspec, with heirarchical indentation and unicode red and green checks and X's.
-- tap: Just the raw TAP.
-Default when stdout is not a terminal.
 - xunit: XML output popular in .NET land.